mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-The use of a bay allows much larger particle beam weapons to be installed, the largest capable of terrifying firepower that erodes a ship’s hull and irradiates enemy crew.
+The use of a bay allows much larger particle beam weapons to be installed, the largest capable of terrifying firepower that erodes a ship's hull and irradiates enemy crew.

 RAILGUN BAY